Sentimental audio memories

 What if we captured and shared our memories and experiences through the recording of sounds rather than photographs?
 In this project we aim to design and test a novel audio system to answer this question.

 We have all got used to taking photographs as visual memory triggers to remind us of the past and share with others.
 However, research on the sentimental properties of audio has shown that sound recordings also trigger a kind of sonic memory for events, and stimulate different kinds of conversations about the past.
 One of the challenges of sound recording which may have suppressed its widespread use for this purpose, is the difficulty of archiving, browsing and sharing sounds which by nature are intangible, invisible and of varying durations.
-In this project, we will use deep learning mechanisms to automatically recognise and classify a large archive of sound recordings into categories that can be used to filter and find them again.
-We will also design and prototype a Sentimental Audio Memories system (‘SAM’) for recording and playing back these classified sounds in a tangible and attractive way.
-The work will extend research on the role of sound in memory and the design of tangible media interfaces which combine machine and human intelligence in a seemless way.
+In this project, we use deep learning mechanisms to automatically recognise and classify a large archive of sound recordings into categories that can be used to filter and find them again.
+This has resulted in the Sentimental Audio Memories system (‘SAM’) for recording and playing back these classified sounds in a tangible and attractive way.
+In a second phase of the work, the SAM system will now be trialled by a small number of families with children.
+This will test the value of the system and the usability of blending machine and human intelligence in a single playback device.

 For further information on the SAM project contact David Frohlich: firstname.lastname@example.org